Constellation-Labs/documentation-hub/validate/automated/migrate/nodectl-migrate-import.md

 <MacWindow>
   BEFORE WE BEGIN <br />
 <br />
-  If this Node will be using an existing p12 private key, the installation should be exited and the existing p12 private key uploaded to a known secure local directory on this server.
+  If this node will be using an existing p12 private key, the installation should be exited and the existing p12 private key uploaded to a known secure local directory on this server.
 Alternatively, you can simply pause here and upload the p12 private key file, and then continue.<br />